imagej/imagej.github.io/_pages/platforms/macos.md

 To access the plugins or macros folders, set the Finder window to either icons or lists mode, <b>not</b> in column mode, and double-click them.

-Alternatively, right-click (or {% include key keys='Ctrl|click' %}) the Fiji.app and select "Show package contents", to open the folder where the actual plugins and macros folders are.
+Alternatively, right-click (or {% include key keys='Ctrl|Left Click' %}) the Fiji.app and select "Show package contents", to open the folder where the actual plugins and macros folders are.

 ## Adding new plugins and macros